Thai floods kill 224, inundate World Heritage Site

 Thailand has been hit by massive flooding caused by a tropical storm followed by seasonal monsoon rains, which usually fall from August to October.

-Culture Minister Sukumol Kunplome put the damage to historical sites around the country at least 100 million baht.
+Culture Minister Sukumol Kunplome put the damage to historical sites around the country at at least 100 million baht ($3.2 million).

 Flooding has also affected Bangkok, which sits only two metres above sea level.
 The Chao Phraya river has overflowed into roads in some areas, although the authorities have reinforced its banks to prevent serious flooding.